shadow-leaked/SmartPlant-Watering-System/readme.md

 ---

-## 📸 Visual Diagram

-*(Coming soon – or request a Fritzing diagram and we’ll generate it for you!)*

----

 ## 💡 Pro Tips

 - Use a **plastic tube or IV drip pipe** to guide water to the plant.